SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 1. Deploy the Azure SQL Database

-2. Create the Azure Web Site to host the remote web application
+2. Create the Azure website to host the remote web application

 3. Register the add-in with your SharePoint site

-4. Update and deploy the Azure Web Site for the remote web application
+4. Update and deploy the Azure website for the remote web application

 5. Reconfigure the SharePoint Add-in project